 - Network with colleagues

-- Students and LMSW’s gain valuable experience
+- Students and LMSW’s gain valuable experience and opportunity to learn from other clinicians

-- Enhance practice and services
+- Enhance your practice and services

 Annual membership fees: Full Members (LCSW, PhD, DSW): $50; Associate Members: (LMSW): $25; MSW Students: FREE